 Her books include Sanctified Violence in Homeric Society (Classical Studies, Cambridge University Press 2005, 2012) Ritual Dynamics and the Science of Ritual, Volume III, co-editor (Harrassowitz 2010), Princeton Readings in Religion and Violence, co-editor with Mark Juergensmeyer (Religious Studies, Princeton University Press, 2011), and Oxford Handbook of Religion and Violence (co-editor with Mark Juergensmeyer and Michael Jerryson; forthcoming in December 2012).

 In addition, she has written numerous scholarly articles.
 Some recent examples are “The Last Night: Ritualized Violence and the Last Instructions of 9/11” (Journal of Religion Jul 2010 90:3, 283-312.), “Poinē as a Ritual Leitmotif in the Iliad” (in Ritual Studies Symposium Band III (State, Power, and Violence), Harrassowitz 2010); entries on Mohamed Atta, Cosmic War, Epic of Gilgamesh, the Ancient Near East in the Sage Encyclopedia of Global Religions (2011), "Ritual Scenes in the Iliad: Rote, Hallowed, or Encrypted as Ancient Art?"
-Oral Traditions, March 2011, and "The Ancient Near-Eastern Chaoskampf in the River-Battle of Iliad 21," Journal of Ancient Near Eastern Religions 13 (2013) 86-112, and "What's religious about the Iliad?"
+Oral Traditions, March 2011, "The Ancient Near-Eastern Chaoskampf in the River-Battle of Iliad 21," Journal of Ancient Near Eastern Religions 13 (2013) 86-112, and "What's religious about the Iliad?"
 Religion Compass 7/7 (2013) 225-244, and "Suicide in World Religions: A Sketch," Brill Vocabulary for the Study of World Religions, Edd Robert Segal and Kocku von Stuckrad.